-An Important Note On The Current State Of Hobby Lobby
+An Note On The State Of Hobby Lobby

-Currently, all their physical stores have closed due to the situation at the moment.
+Currently, all their physical stores have closed.
 But their online shop remains open and trading, and they’re still accepting and shipping orders.

 The company doesn’t accept international orders, unfortunately.
 So keep that in mind if you’re from outside the US.
-They do ship to APO/FPO addresses, though.
+They do ship to APO/FPO addresses.

 What Is The Best Yarn Ball Winder?